ssarthaks/VritTechTask/README.md

 # VritTechTask

--Carousel contains the code for the plain HTML, CSS and JS.
+### Branch- TaskA contains the code for the first task with installation guidelines